GeneTF/s42c-pidv-arduino-setter/README.md

 In the code, pin 2 is set up as RX and pin 3 is set up as TX.
 For clarity, the Arduino script is meant to be loaded on the Arduino IDE.
 I have commented out functions that set P, I, D, and v values.

 A bit of a warning, if you are using the motor and want to glue parts to the shaft, be prepared to observe erratic behavior.
 3D printing shaft collars that fit tight might be a better approach to get the motor to work.
-Otheerwise, in my experiences, the motor moved erratically in the wrong direction even after tuning the P values and setting I and D to 0.
+Otherwise, in my experiences, the motor moved erratically in the wrong direction even after tuning the P values and setting I and D to 0.

 The S42C motor has been set up so that instructions through UART communications are sent as a sequence of bytes.
 On the manual, the sync bits are preset to 10101.
 The data size can vary depending on whether read or write is sent.
 For read, 0 is set as the size.
 For write, the size depends on what is being written.
 The sync bits and data size compose the first byte or 8 bits.
 The 2nd byte consists of a read/write bit defining which operation is being performed, and an 8 bit register address.
 The 8 bit register address serves as an identifier for what action is being performed.
 The actions are listed on the S42C motor manual.
 If the data size is set 010, 2 additional bytes need to be sent after the first two bytes.
 These last two bytes will depend on the action being performed.

+This code is open source and can be modified by anyone.
+Credit to creators of SoftwareSerial for making a convenient package.